pepperlabs/docs/content/en/customization/upload.md

 }
 ```

-Please take note that at this moment you cannot use `Upload` field both as a input type and return type and they should be different fields. as we have two fields, one for uploading actual file and one for getting the path to uploaded file.
+Please take note that at this moment, you cannot use the `Upload` field both as an input type and return type, and they should be different fields as we have two fields, one for uploading an actual file and one for getting the path to uploaded file.

-2. Add attribute mutation to your model to customize uploading behavior. most
-basic form of upload functionality is provided below:
+2. Add attribute mutation to your model to customize uploading behavior. most of the basic form of upload functionality is provided below:

 ```php
 <?php